-The Kingston State School Annual Report is a document reporting on our school's activities and celebrations for the 2013 school year.
+The Kingston State School Annual Report is a document reporting on our school's activities and celebrations for the 2014 school year.
 This report demonstrates the successes achieved by a school community working together to provide quality education for its students.

-Our focus and successes in 2013 were:
+Our focus and successes in 2014 were:

-- Explicit improvement agenda focused upon the teaching of Reading, Writing, Numeracy - All students' needs met through differentiation. - Development of the Kingston Pedagogical Framework. - Continued implementation of the Australian Curriculum including History - Use of NAPLAN- National Assessment Program Literacy and Numeracy data to improve student outcomes - Development of the school's Strategic Plan for 2014-2017 (post National Partnership Agenda)
+- Explicit improvement agenda focused upon the teaching of Reading, Writing, and Numeracy - · All students' needs met through differentiation, including the development of Personalised Learning Plans - Development of the Kingston Pedagogical Framework - Increased attendance - Continued implementation of the Australian Curriculum including Geography - Use of NAPLAN- National Assessment Program Literacy and Numeracy data to improve student outcomes - Further develop productive partnerships with our school community and beyond - · Maintain a positive, safe and disciplines school environment